tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 #### Amazon CloudFront (CDN)

+Content Delivery Network: A Network that delivers edge content to users based on their geographic location

 Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
 CloudFront delivers your content through a worldwide network of data centers called edge locations.

+(From AWS Cloud Practitioner Essentials Course) An edge location is a site that Amazon CloudFront uses to store cached copies of your content for faster delivery to customers.

 Note :